Manual Online here and in DropBox.

-- As my sprayer only has one nozzle and the WFZ application is in oz/1000 SF, measured the time it takes to drive across 1000 SF then measured the discharge for that time.
+- As the sprayer only has one nozzle, measured the time it takes to drive across 1000 SF then measured the discharge for that time.
 The discharge is the volume to add the 1 oz. of WFZ so 1 oz. is applied to 1000 SF.

-- With the throttle set at a marked rate and the “pedal to the metal” measured travel time for a 5 ft. swath x 200 ft. travel.
+- With the throttle set at a marked RPM, measured travel time for a 5 ft. swath x 200 ft. travel; i.e. 1,000 SF.
 Repeated three times and each was 33 seconds.
 That will be the time to spray 1,000 SF.

-- Then caught the discharge in a clean spray tank for 33 seconds the tank was filled to about 3/8 of a gallon.
-Caught the discharge for a second 33 seconds and the level was up to 1.5 gallons.
-Therefore, the sprayer sprays 3/8 of a gallon in 33 seconds; i.e. the travel time for 1,000 SF sprayed.
+- Then caught the discharge in a clean spray tank for 33 seconds and about 3/8 of a gallon was caught.
+Caught the discharge for a second 33 seconds and the level was up to 3/4 gallons.
+Therefore, the sprayer sprays 3/8 of a gallon in 33 seconds; i.e. the travel time to spray 1,000 SF.